 Paige Livingston is an award winning creative executive, producer and director.
 Her work in documentary, online and the television industry spans over 20 years, from producing the award-winning feature documentary Given (Netflix International) to leading a large creative department as Head of Creative at Disney Online Originals in California.
-Paige is a multi-disciplined media executive with deep knowledge of television: She spent 10 years at ABCTV as Series Producer of Race Around the World and Message Stick and was Executive Producer of Good Game.
+She spent 10 years at ABCTV as Series Producer of Race Around the World and Message Stick and was Executive Producer of Good Game.
 She lead online program development at ABC2 Digital and Disney Online originals, and produced the independent animated feature film, The Adventures of Charlotte and Henry.
-Paige is currently producing Knots, a documentary on forced marriage and is co-producer of The Seeds of Vandana Shiva.
+Paige recently produced Knots, a documentary on forced marriage.

 Jim’s talent for both visuals and sound was fine tuned at the Brooks Institute of Photography in Santa Barbara, and LA’s USC Film School where he graduated cum laude.
 He began his professional career at A&M and EMI records as Director of Music Videos.
 Since then Jim has worked with both Oscar and Emmy winning directors and has edited numerous documentaries which have appeared on the networks, PBS, Discovery, Bravo and Lifetime.
 His own awards include the Focus Award for excellence in documentary editing, the Jury Award at the New York Film Festival, and the Special Award at the Ann Arbor Film Festival.
 He shot and edited five films for the Religion, Science and the Environment Symposia (produced by Becket Films), several of which featured Vandana Shiva.
 Jim recently filmed and co-produced Bridgewalkers, a documentary about indigenous leaders.